-List the names of other close relatives with 1945 incomes of less than \$500 who received more than one-half of their support from you.
+List the names of other close relatives with 1947 incomes of less than \$500 who received more than one-half of their support from you.

-2. Wages and Salaries.-If this return includes wages of both husband and wife, list wages and employers of each.
-Do not include earnings of anyone else.
+2. Wages and Salaries .- If this return includes wages of both husband and wife, list wages and employers of each.
+Do not include the active-service pay of a member below the grade of commissioned officer and the first \$1,500 of active-service pay of a commissioned earnings of anyone else.

-Members of the armed forces should exclude mustering-out payments and the first \$1,500 of active-service pay.
+Members of the armed forces should exclude mustering-out payments, allowances, and enter the balance in item 2 officer.

-If, in connection with your employment, you claim deductions for traveling or reimbursed expenses, itemize actual expenses on a separate sheet of paper, subtract them from your total compensation and allowances, and enter the balance in item 2.
-Attach the itemized list securely to your return.
+If, in connection with your employment, you claim deductions for traveling or reimbursed expenses, itemize actual expenses on a separate sheet of paper, subtract them from your total compensation and